Oba Chandler: Witnesses

-A woman named Judy Blair testified that on May 15, 1989, two weeks before the Rogers murders, Chandler invited her onto his boat in nearby Madeira Beach for a boat trip on Tampa Bay, raped her and then returned her to shore.
+A woman named Judy Blair testified that on May 15, 1989, two weeks before the Rogers murders, Chandler invited her on to his boat in nearby Madeira Beach for a boat trip on Tampa Bay, raped her and then returned her to shore.
 Blair had been with her friend Barbara Mottram, who refused Chandler's offer to join them on the boat.
 After Blair was raped, she told the court she returned to her hotel room where Mottram was waiting.
-Chandler was not charged with this crime.
+Chandler was not charged with this crime, initially because his identity was not known, and, after the murder trial, to prevent Blair from having to recount the ordeal again.
 Blair testified during Chandler's murder trial to help establish his pattern of attack and show the similarities between the two crimes.

 Blair stated that Chandler, on May 14, had given his name as Dave Posner or Dave Posno when the three first met at a convenience store in Tampa.
 He told Blair and Mottram he was in the aluminum-siding contracting business, which later helped lead investigators to him.
 It also inspired the name of the investigation; "Operation Tin Man".
 The facial composite produced from Blair's description was posted on the billboards along with the handwriting samples.

 A former employee of Chandler's testified that he bragged about dating three women on the bay on the night of the murders, and that the next morning he arrived by boat and delivered materials for a job and immediately set out again.
 In an attempt to establish Chandler's whereabouts on that night, investigators found records of several ship-to-shore telephone calls made from his boat to his home between 1:00 a.m. and 5:00 a.m., which may have been attempts to explain his absence to his wife and to provide himself with an alibi for the time of the murders.
-Chandler's daughter Kristal May Sue testified that her father had talked about killing three women and that he was afraid of returning to Tampa.
+Chandler's daughter Kristal Sue Mays testified that her father had talked about killing three women and that he was afraid to return to Tampa; her husband Rick testified that he did not recall this conversation, but did remember that Chandler admitted to raping women in the Madeira Beach area, and that he had said one of them "got away".
 A woman who worked as a maid at the Days Inn said she walked past Chandler on June 1 as she was going to the Rogers' room for room service.
 She said she did not realize the significance of this sighting until Chandler's arrest in 1992; this sighting has never been confirmed.
 Michelle Rogers' boyfriend and Hal Rogers also gave evidence during trial.